Efrat-Taig/eraser-inpainting-benchmark/README.md

 # Eraser Inpainting Benchmark Dataset

-Welcome to the **Eraser Inpainting Benchmark Dataset**!
-This dataset is specifically designed for evaluating inpainting models, particularly those focused on object removal.
-The Eraser model, developed by [Bria](https://bria.ai/), is based on diffusion techniques and was trained for this task using a carefully curated dataset that we are now making available for research and evaluation purposes.
+Welcome to the Eraser Inpainting Benchmark Dataset!
+This dataset is designed for evaluating inpainting models, especially those specialized in object removal.
+The Eraser model, developed by [Bria](https://bria.ai/), is based on advanced diffusion techniques and trained specifically for object removal tasks.
+It has been rigorously tested on a carefully curated benchmark, which we are now making available for research and evaluation purposes.

-The model is open for research (free) and available for purchase.
+The eraser model and pipeline are open for academic research (free of charge) and available for purchase for other applications.

 ## Dataset Composition